hurtigruten/enzo/README.md

 * Retry if requests failed? (after wait?)
 * Add option to cache single sailing
 * Build a deploy pipeline
-* ~~"Only one usage of each socket address" happens sometimes.
-Increase the number of TCP ports and reduce wait time before closing connection on the server~~

 # Long term tasks / Future Ideas
 * Write tests